mkalus/JSpaceAlertMissionGenerator/readme.txt

 java -jar JSpaceAlertMissionGenerator.jar -p text --play
  - Print mission as English text file and start playing MP3s.

- -jar JSpaceAlertMissionGenerator.jar -o XML -p text -p MP3
+java -jar JSpaceAlertMissionGenerator.jar -o XML -p text -p MP3
  - Print mission as text on screen, save it as XML and start playing MP3 ("print" MP3 translates to --play).

+java -jar JSpaceAlertMissionGenerator.jar -p text -l 10 -u 2 -i 2 -I 4 --allow-double-threats --max-time-serious-external 8 --max-time-normal-internal 8
+ - Create "Standard Mission" for "The New Frontier" expansion using double actions.

-Right, now the generator is quite basic: Start it from the command line and it will output a mission profile.
+Right now, the generator is quite basic: Start it from the command line and it will output a mission profile.
 It will also play the mission if you provide MP3 files in a directory called "clips" in the same directory where you execute the jar.